simoninireland/epydemic/doc/cookbook/keep-network.rst

 :term:`network generator`, one of which is supplied experiment's constructor or set with a call to :meth:`NetworkExperiment.setNetworkGenerator`.
-The working network is created in :meth:`NetworkGenerator.setUp` and destroyed in :meth:`NetworkExperiment.tearDown`.
+The working network is created in :meth:`NetworkExperiment.setUp` and destroyed in :meth:`NetworkExperiment.tearDown`.
 It means that a single experiment can be run (and re-run) on a new instance of the underlying class of networks.